rweekly/rweekly.org/draft.md

 [strcode 0.2.0](https://lorenzwalthert.github.io/strcode1/) - Structure and abstract your code.
 The strcode package contains tools to organize your code better.
 It consists of an RStudio Add-in to divide code into sections and a function to get a summary of a codebase.

+[ggimage 0.0.1](https://cran.r-project.org/package=ggimage) - Supports aesthetic mapping of image files to be visualized in 'ggplot2' graphic system.

 + [Sentiment Analysis in R](http://www.rblog.uni-freiburg.de/2017/02/21/sentiment-analysis-in-r/)

 ### New Releases